sofoxe1/windowpicker-rs/README.md

-dead simple library to get window handle under the mouse (Windows only)
+simple library to get window handle under the mouse (Windows only)